tvdboom/ATOM/docs_sources/user_guide.md

 Sometimes it is useful to measure the performance of the models in more than one way.
  ATOM lets you run the pipeline with multiple metrics at the same time.
 To do so, provide the `metric` parameter with a list of desired metrics, e.g. `atom.run("LDA", metric=["r2", "mse"])`.
- If you provide metric functions, don"t forget to also provide lists to the `greater_is_better`, `needs_proba` and `needs_threshold` parameters, where the n-th value in the list corresponds to the n-th function.
+ If you provide metric functions, don't forget to also provide lists to the `greater_is_better`, `needs_proba` and `needs_threshold` parameters, where the n-th value in the list corresponds to the n-th function.
 If you leave them as a single value, that value will apply to every provided metric.